 Bison Paddock San Francisco

-Golden Gate Park's Bison Paddock is home to a number of hulking bison.
-Over the course of its 100 year history, the park has seen some 500 bison born and bred within its pastures.
+Golden Gate Park's Bison Paddock is home to a herd of hulking bison.
+Over the course of its 100-year history, the park has seen some 500 bison born and bred within its pastures.
 Today, the park is home to one of the longest-running efforts to rear bison in captivity.

 3. The Ghost of Stow Lake